Will Loves Pensions

 📖 How to read this

 Fixed success means the full dashboard withdrawal path is funded every year.
 Flexible success means the household funds at least the selected minimum flexible goal while cutting withdrawals after negative-return years.
-This is a planning model, not a forecast or financial advice.
+This is a planning model, not a forecast, guarantee, financial advice, pension advice or tax advice.

 Returns are sampled from a log-normal model using the selected nominal growth rate as the average expected annual return.